glv2/peercoin-blockchain-parser/README.md

     (rdbms-get-rich-addresses 20)

+To get the list of the unspent transactions of an address:

+    (rdbms-get-unspent-transactions "PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC")

 ## Donations

 If you find this program useful and want to make a donation, you can send coins to the following Peercoin address: **PWFNV1Cvq7nQBRyRueuYzwmDNXUGpgNkBC**.